Banned Debt Collectors You Should Avoid

 Let’s be honest—debt collection is already stressful.
 But what makes it worse?
 Dealing with shady or downright illegal collectors.
 In 2025, the Consumer Financial Protection Bureau (CFPB) and the Federal Trade Commission (FTC) have cracked down harder than ever on unethical agencies that break the rules.

 Collectors get banned for all sorts of reasons—harassment, fake threats, collecting debts that don’t exist, or violating consumer protection laws.
-Some even go as far as impersonating law enforcement or lawyers (which is totally illegal, by the way).
+Some even go as far as impersonating law enforcement or debt consolidation lawyer (which is totally illegal, by the way).

 Bottom line?
-If you’re getting collection calls, you need to know who’s banned, why they were banned, and how to protect yourself.
+If you’re wondering why am i getting tax debt relief calls? you need to know who’s banned, why they were banned, and how to protect yourself.

 🔎 Pro Tip: You can verify banned collectors using the CFPB Enforcement Database or FTC Scam Alerts.